 How to Place Material on Reserve

-Personal Copies: Bring personal copies of books, dvds, cds, etc. to Bev Hindle in the circulation office.
-Remember that library barcodes and reserve tape will be attached to these items.
+Personal Copies: You can bring personal copies of books, dvds, cds, etc. to Bev Hindle in the circulation office.
+Please know that library barcodes and reserve tape will be attached to these items.

 Videos and DVDs: Hampshire College and Five College videos can be placed on reserve for 2 week time periods.
-Please contact Neil Young in media services with your completed reserve list to begin this process: firstname.lastname@example.org.
-Do not check out dvds or videos to yourself first if you plan to put them on reserve.
-Do not request videos from the other schools on your own; media services must do this for you.
-Rented videos from area distributors like Blockbuster may not be placed on reserve.
+Please do not check out dvds or videos to yourself first if you plan to put them on reserve.
+And please do not request videos from the other schools on your own; the library must do this for you.

-Articles: In general, articles should be scanned or downloaded and posted on the course websites.
-If you need an exception, please speak with your school librarian.
+Articles: You can scan or download most articles and post on your course websites.
+If you need help, please speak with your school librarian.

 Hampshire College Electronic Reserve Policy